GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 to let users know your PWA can be installed, policy installation for enterprises, and [plenty more](https://developers.google.com/web/updates/capabilities#in-flight).

-If you’re already building a mobile PWA, a desktop PWA is no different.
-In fact, if you’ve used responsive design, you’re likely good to go already.
+If you're already building a mobile PWA, a desktop PWA is no different.
+In fact, if you've used responsive design, you're likely good to go already.
 Your single codebase will work across desktop and mobile.
-If you’re just starting out with PWAs, you’ll be surprised at how easy it is to create them!
+If you're just starting out with PWAs, you'll be surprised at how easy it is to create them!

 1. [Add a manifest](https://developers.google.com/web/fundamentals/web-app-manifest/)
 2. [Create a set of icons](https://developers.google.com/web/fundamentals/web-app-manifest/#icons)